 About the Point-of-Care Ultrasound (POCUS) Certification Academy™

-We believe that the future of ultrasound is portable, mobile and provides exceptional results.
-If you are ready to join the future of healthcare, join us.
+We believe that the future of ultrasound is portable, mobile, and provides exceptional results.
+If you are ready to lead the future of healthcare, join us.

 Our Partner Organizations